open-mmlab/mmdetection/docs/model_zoo.md

 To be consistent with Detectron2, we report the pure inference speed (without the time of data loading).
 For Mask R-CNN, we exclude the time of RLE encoding in post-processing.
-We also include the officially reported speed in the parentheses, which is slightly higher than the results tested on our server due to differences of hardwards.
+We also include the officially reported speed in the parentheses, which is slightly higher than the results tested on our server due to differences of hardwares.

 <table border="1">
   <tr>